unstoppabledomains/dev-docs/identity/guides/login-protocols/authentication-protocol.md

 ### Opaque (Currently Supported)

 Opaque access tokens don’t contain any information within themselves, and in principle cannot be deciphered by a resource server.
-To validate opaque tokens for use with Login with Unstoppable, resource servers must use the Token Introspection API provided by the Authorization servers.
+To validate opaque tokens for use with Unstoppable Login, resource servers must use the Token Introspection API provided by the Authorization servers.

 The advantage of using this access token method is that less logic is required on the resource server, it is less subject to versioning issues, and it is easily revocable.
 On the other hand, this token method is much slower because tokens must be validated every single call to the resource server.